fdabhi/WebMaps/README.md

 ##Usage

-Reading the data available at [here](https://data.gov.in/resources/all-india-pincode-directory-contact-details-along-latitude-and-longitude/download) using Pandas to plot map of Post offices using Latitude and Longitude columns
+Reading the data available [here](https://data.gov.in/resources/all-india-pincode-directory-contact-details-along-latitude-and-longitude/download) using Pandas to plot map of Post offices using Latitude and Longitude columns

 ```
 python fmap.py